cguidone/dig-1940/aboutme.md

 My name is Chris Guidone.
 I am currently studying Web Development at Valencia College.
+In the portfolio section of my github account you will find code I have developed and websites I have created.
+I will keep this section update with the latest porjects I am currently working on.
+If you have any questions please dont hesitate to contact me.